47degrees/arrow-slides/processed-slides/arrow-meta.md

 ### Thanks to you

-Please, remember to vote!
+KEEP insisting!

-Keep insisting!
+Please remember to vote!

 \#KotlinConf